osusam28/ideajam-dash/README.md

 # ideajam-dash
-Dashboard application for Idea Jams
+Very simple web application for Idea Jam hackathons - used to consoladate common themes and topics, as well as manage song requests.

 AngularJS application project experimenting with the authentication functionality offered by Google Firebase.
 The application uses the [angularFire](https://github.com/firebase/angularfire) library to interact with Firebase's realtime database and email/password authentication services.